LeaVerou/lea.verou.me/2024/sentiment-chips/index.md

 There are many things to like about [heuristic evaluations](https://www.interaction-design.org/literature/topics/heuristic-evaluation?srsltid=AfmBOoq-_ZLU1ObBeZI5GJYZBlWSI4uRNlwL6_7W1hwKloKHw-54l29n) and [design reviews](https://en.wikipedia.org/wiki/Design_review).
 They can be done by a usability expert alone and can uncover numerous issues that would have taken multiple rounds of usability testing, especially if they are also a domain expert.
 Fixing the low hanging fruit issues means user testing time can be spent more efficiently, uncovering less obvious problems.
+That are  are also certain types of issues that can _only_ be uncovered by a heuristic evaluation, such as _"death by a thousand paper cuts" type issues: small issues that are not a big deal on their own and are too small to observe in a user study, but add up to more friction.

-However, a downside of these is that they are inherently prone to bias.
+However, a big downside of these is that they are inherently **prone to bias**.
 They can be excellent for finding problems that may have been overlooked and are often obvious once pointed out.
-However (unless the number of evaluators is large), they are not a good way to decide between alternatives and reach consensus.
+However (unless the number of evaluators is large), they are not a good way to decide between alternatives.